List of Formula One World Drivers' Champions: By driver

-Drivers in bold have competed in the 2023 World Championship.
+Drivers in bold have competed in the 2025 World Championship.

 By driver nationality

-Drivers in bold have competed in the 2023 World Championship.
+Drivers in bold have competed in the 2025 World Championship.

 Records

-Youngest Drivers' Champion
+Youngest Drivers' champions

 Where drivers have won more than one World Drivers' Championship, only their first win is noted here.
-Drivers in bold have competed in the 2023 World Championship.
+Drivers in bold have competed in the 2025 World Championship.

-Oldest Drivers' Champion
+Oldest Drivers' champions

-Drivers in bold have competed in the 2023 World Championship.
+Where drivers have won more than one World Drivers' Championship, only their last win is noted here.
+Drivers in bold have competed in the 2025 World Championship.

-Consecutive Drivers' Championships
+Consecutive Drivers' championships

 A total of 11 drivers have achieved consecutive wins in the World Drivers' Championship.
-Of those, only Michael Schumacher and Lewis Hamilton have won two sets of consecutive Formula One Drivers' Championships.
+Of those, only Michael Schumacher and Lewis Hamilton have won two sets of consecutive Formula One Drivers' championships.

-Drivers in bold have competed in the 2023 World Championship.
+Drivers in bold have competed in the 2025 World Championship.

 Drivers' Champions for constructors that did not win the Constructors' Championship in that year

-Drivers in bold have competed in the 2023 World Championship.
+Drivers in bold have competed in the 2025 World Championship.

 By chassis constructor

-Constructors in bold have competed in the 2023 World Championship.
+Constructors in bold have competed in the 2025 World Championship.

 By engine manufacturer

-Engine manufacturers in bold have competed in the 2023 World Championship.
+Engine manufacturers in bold have competed in the 2025 World Championship.

 By tyres used

-Tyre manufacturers in bold have competed in the 2023 World Championship.
+Tyre manufacturers in bold have competed in the 2025 World Championship.

 Numbers in parentheses indicate championships won as the sole tyre supplier.